dojo/docs/dijit/_Calendar.rst

     <div id="mycal"></div>

-With a custom template to change the layout
+With a custom template to change the layout (only works locally)

 .. cv-compound::
-  :height: 600
+  :height: 650
+  :version: 9.99

   .. cv:: javascript